 The San Gabriel Valley Unit of the California Baseball Umpires Association trains and certifies umpires that work games in and around the San Gabriel Valley of Los Angeles County for CIF Southern Section high schools.
 Joining the San Gabriel Valley Unit of the California Baseball Umpires Association is easy!
 Simply fill out the online membership form here.
 Our meetings are listed on the calendar section of this website.
 Attend a meeting and you’re well on your way!

 We offer a comprehensive training program for all umpires, including first year umpires.
 All umpires are expected to attend regular, mandatory meetings that begin in late January or early February each year.
 See the calendar for full schedule of meetings.
-First year umpires study in their own classroom with veteran instructors.

 Your First Year

-First year umpires are assigned games on a week to week basis.
-Usually working with the more experienced umpires, first year umpires can expect a lot of personal guidance on the field.
+First-year umpires are assigned games on a week to week basis.
+Usually working with the more experienced umpires, first-year umpires can expect a lot of personal guidance on the field.

 Why Become an Umpire?

 Umpiring baseball can be enjoyable for a number of reasons.
 Many find that the challenge is what attracts them.
 For others, it’s being involved in baseball up close and personal that is the attraction.
 Most umpires enjoy the strong camaraderie that exists among the fellow umpires.